 Any season of the year is the right time to visit Langlade County, Wisconsin’s County of Trails.
 Whether you’re looking to explore or just relax, Langlade County, located in the great “Northwoods”, offers residents and visitors alike an abundant array of cultural, historical, natural and recreational options.

-For the outdoor enthusiast, Langlade County offers many exciting and refreshing outdoor adventures for people of all ages and experience levels!
-Whether you’re walking, hiking, mountain biking, road biking, cross country skiing, downhill skiing, ATVing, snowshoeing, or snowmobiling, Langlade County has the perfect scenic trial or road just for you.
+For the outdoor enthusiast, Langlade County offers many exciting and refreshing outdoor adventures in northern Wisconsin for people of all ages and experience levels!
+Whether you’re walking, hiking, mountain biking, road biking, cross country skiing, downhill skiing, ATVing/UTVing, snowshoeing, or snowmobiling, Langlade County has the perfect scenic Wisconsin northwoods trial or road just for you.
+Or enjoy the Northwood scenery from the comforts of your vehicle by driving the newly designated Nicolet-Wolf River Scenic Byway.

-If rafting or paddling is what you are looking for, then nothing beats whitewater rafting or whitewater kayaking in eastern Langlade County.
+If rafting or paddling is what you are looking for, then nothing beats northern Wisconsin whitewater rafting or whitewater kayaking on the Wolf River in eastern Langlade County.
 The famous Wolf River is one of the best whitewater rivers in the Midwest!
 The Wolf River offers everything from quiet calm waters in the northern section to complex rapids in the southern sections.

 Fishing or hunting you say?
 With 842 natural lakes, 225 streams, 200 spring ponds, and over 127,000 of hunting acres, Langlade County provides unlimited hunting and fishing opportunities.